The Goodnight Loving Supper Club

 “Doesn’t Shake Me” hurtles forward with the band’s characteristic wide-eyed abandon, like kids racing deliriously out the door on the last day of school.
 But the song’s power-pop glaze and sweet harmonies spotlight GNL’s effortless command of its bedrock influences—’50s rock ’n’ roll as filtered through a Replacements concert bootleg tape, with a chaser of punked-up honky-tonk—with unprecedented grace and focus.
 It’s a welcome evolution, since The Goodnight Loving (unlike many of its scruffy three-chord contemporaries) writes songs that actually deserve to be heard above the casually recorded din of furiously strummed guitars and fumbling rhythms.

-While GNL has occasionally sacrificed good songs via nonexistent arrangements and blurry-eyed first takes on previous albums, Supper Club feels like it was contemplated over more than just several cases of beer.
-GNL has learned to craft albums, and the songs on Supper Club reward its sonic clarity, especially on the country-leaning numbers.
-The cowpunk stomp of “Ain’t It Weird” is like prime mid-period Beatles with Roger Miller lyrics, while “It’s A Long Way To A Bad Way” is a twangy road song with a spaghetti-Western guitar riff snaking through kicked-up dust clouds.
-GNL also makes sure to cover its jangly rock-pop bases on the heart-tugging “Bike + Stick” and the galloping “Sunnyside,” which, like so much of The Goodnight Loving Supper Club, manages to sound both reassuring and vital, like pulling up a stool and ordering up one more bourbon-heavy Old Fashioned before closing time.
+The songs on Supper Club reward its sonic clarity, especially the country-leaning numbers.
+The cowpunk stomp of “Ain’t It Weird” is like prime mid-period Beatles with Roger Miller lyrics, while “It’s A Long Way To A Bad Way” is a twangy road song with a spaghetti western guitar riff snaking through kicked-up dust clouds.
+GNL also makes sure to cover its jangly rock-pop bases on the heart-tugging “Bike + Stick” and the galloping “Sunnyside,” which, like so much of The Goodnight Loving Supper Club, manages to sound both reassuring and spirited, like pulling up a stool and ordering up one more bourbon-heavy Old Fashioned before closing time.